IgniteUI/indigo-design-docfx/en/components/tree-grid.md

 ## Cell Depth

-The Tree Grid TreeColumn cell provides a visual indication for the level of the data hierarchy via the `Level` property, which can be set to Root Level, Child Level or Grandchild Level.
-In Figma this can be achieved with the `Level` property, while in Sketch, can be achieved with `Symbol Overrides`.
+The Tree Grid TreeColumn cell provides a visual indication for the level of the data hierarchy via the `Level` property (override), which can be set to Root Level, Child Level or Grandchild Level.
+In Figma you can switch between them using the `Level` property once you have selected a Cell from Column 1 and have gone to the Level base component inside it in the layers panel.
+In Sketch, this can be achieved with `Symbol Overrides`.
 In Adobe XD we are using the `Component States` paradigm.

 <img class="responsive-img" src="../images/tree_grid_cell_body_root_level.png" srcset="../images/tree_grid_cell_body_root_level@2x.png 2x" />
 <img class="responsive-img" src="../images/tree_grid_cell_body_child_level.png" srcset="../images/tree_grid_cell_body_child_level@2x.png 2x" />